Cyndi Lauper: 2013–2015: Kinky Boots and touring

 Lauper composed music and lyrics for the Broadway musical Kinky Boots, with Harvey Fierstein writing the book.
-The musical was based on the 2006 independent film Kinky Boots.
+The musical was based on the British comedy-drama film Kinky Boots (2005).
 It opened in Chicago in October 2012 and on Broadway at the Al Hirschfeld Theatre on April 4, 2013.
 In May, she won Best Score for Kinky Boots at the 63rd annual Outer Critics Circle Awards.
 The musical led the 2013 Tony Awards, with 13 nominations and six wins including Best Musical and Best Actor.
 She won the award for Best Original Score.
 Lauper was the first woman to win solo in this category.
 After a six-year run and 2,507 regular shows, Kinky Boots ended its Broadway run on April 7, 2019.
 It is the 25th-longest-running Broadway musical in history.
 It grossed $297 million on Broadway.

-In the summer of 2013, in celebration of the 30th anniversary of her debut album She's So Unusual, Lauper embarked on an international tour covering America and Australia.
-The show consisted of a mix of fan favorites and the entirety of the She's So Unusual record.
+In the summer of 2013, in celebration of the 30th anniversary of her debut studio album She's So Unusual, Lauper embarked on an international tour covering America and Australia.
+The show consisted of a mix of fan favorites and the entirety of the She's So Unusual album.
 She was a guest on 36 dates of Cher's Dressed to Kill Tour, starting April 23, 2014.
-A new album was confirmed by Lauper on a website interview.
+A new studio album was confirmed by Lauper on a website interview.

-Lauper hosted the Grammy Pre-Telecast at the Nokia Theatre, L.A. on Jan 26, where she later accepted a Grammy for Kinky Boots (Best Musical Theater Album).
+Lauper hosted the Grammy Pre-Telecast at the Nokia Theatre in Los Angeles on Jan 26, where she later accepted a Grammy for Kinky Boots (Best Musical Theater Album).

 On April 1 (March 1 in Europe), Lauper released the 30th Anniversary edition of She's So Unusual through Epic Records It featured a remastered version of the original album plus three new remixes.
-The Deluxe Edition featured bonus tracks such as demos and a live recording as well as a 3D cut-out of the bedroom featured in the 'Girls Just Want to Have Fun' music video with a reusable sticker set.
+The Deluxe Edition featured bonus tracks such as demos and a live recording as well as a 3D cut-out of the bedroom featured in the "Girls Just Want to Have Fun" music video with a reusable sticker set.

 On September 17, 2014, Lauper sang on the finale of America's Got Talent.
-On September 25, as part of the Today Show's Shine a Light series, Lauper re-recorded "True Colors" in a mashup with Sara Bareilles' "Brave" to raise awareness and money for children battling cancer.
+On September 25, as part of The Today Shows Shine a Light series, Lauper re-recorded "True Colors" in a mashup with Sara Bareilles' "Brave" to raise awareness and money for children battling cancer.
 By October the project had raised over $300,000.